Shane Dawson: 2013–2016: Shane and Friends, The Chair, and books

 In June 2013, Dawson started a podcast entitled Shane and Friends.
 As of 2013, Dawson revealed that he was pitching a talk show and was continuing to pitch the series about him working at a weight loss center.
 On November 12, 2013, Dawson announced that he was developing the weight loss center project with Sony Pictures Television for NBC.
-The project has been titled Losin' It and, if picked up, would be a half-hour single-camera comedy series focusing on a successful former-client at a weight loss center who decides to share his inspiration by becoming a consultant at the center, and subsequently becomes the manager by the end of his first day.
+The project was titled Losin' It and, if picked up, would be a half-hour single-camera comedy series focusing on a successful former-client at a weight loss center who decides to share his inspiration by becoming a consultant at the center, and subsequently becomes the manager by the end of his first day.
 Darlene Hunt, Will Gluck, Richie Schwartz, Lauren Schnipper, and Dawson would serve as executive producers for the project.

 On April 4, 2014, Dawson announced that he had directed and starred in a comedy film in Pittsburgh earlier that year.
 The film, which was made on a $800,000 budget, was released September 19, 2014.
 On June 26, he announced that the film would be titled Not Cool.
 It was part of a Starz original series called The Chair, in which two novice directors are given the same script and must each make their own film from it.
 People who watched both films then voted online to vote for the films.
 Not Cool competed against Anna Martemucci's Holidaysburg.
 Zachary Quinto, producer of The Chair, called Dawson's film "deeply offensive" and "tasteless", and that Dawson should not be making films at all, removing his name from the film in disgust.
 Dawson defended his film by saying that "I like the movie.
 The producers that I trust like the movie.
 The test audience liked the movie.
 I know I deserve to make a movie because I've been working my f***ing ass off these last eight years on YouTube."
 Dawson won the competition, winning the $250,000 prize to work on another film project.

 In December 2014, Dawson released a parody of Taylor Swift's song "Blank Space" on YouTube.
 This video was found to be in poor taste by her labels, Big Machine Records and Sony, who removed it, citing "copyright infringement".
 Dawson subsequently claimed that the parody was removed because Sony objected to the video's violent content.
 The video was restored in February 2015.

 In early 2015, Dawson released a memoir titled I Hate Myselfie: A Collection of Essays.
 The memoir was released by Atria Books/Keywords Press, an imprint of Simon & Schuster.

 In July 2016, Dawson released another memoir entitled It Gets Worse: A Collection of Essays.
 It was released by Atria/Keywords Press.